chimmykk/p2p-recovery/README.md

 ### Adding Networks or Tokens

-We welcome community contributions to expand network and token support.
-To request a new network or token, simply create a pull request with the required information.

-#### Network Addition

-Provide:
-- **Network Name** (e.g., Polygon, Arbitrum)
-- **Chain ID** (e.g., 137, 42161)

-#### Token Addition

-Provide:
-- **Token Contract Address** (e.g., 0x2791Bca1f2de4661ED88A30C99A7a9449Aa84174)
-- **Network** (e.g., Monad, BNB Smart Chain, Ethereum)

-See `.github/PULL_REQUEST_TEMPLATE.md` for the PR template.
+Network and token requests are now handled through our built-in community dashboard.
+Visit the "Community Network Requests" section in the application to submit or vote on network additions.

 ## Security Considerations

 Private keys are stored in browser localStorage and never transmitted to external servers.
-This tool is designed for recovery and testing purposes.
-For production environments, consider using hardware wallets or secure key management solutions.

-Always verify transaction details before signing.
-Review recipient addresses and amounts carefully.

 ## Technology Stack

 - Next.js 15